 This is a big reason why I despise hearing some random bro dish out “eat less, and move more” bullshit rhetoric as their solution to obesity.
 That logic disrespects and disregards the psychological and physiological elements operating within our bodies.

-Ok, the science class and mini-rant is over.
+Ok, the science class and mini-rant are over.

 This type of behavior prevents you from resolving the core issue.
 By avoiding the issue, you’re storing that particular emotion in your body and creating further problems down the road.